 Specialized Areas of Focus

-The intent of the specialized areas of focus is to provide professional development for key areas of expertise.
+This specialized area of focus is professional development for key areas of expertise.

 This focus area is for those interested in or actively involved in creating and maintaining new business ventures.
 Sessions may touch on (but are not limited to) themes such as creating a startup team, business planning, raising venture capital, new venture structures, strategies for product marketing, and licensing.

 This focus area provides programming and participation for the LCR demographic.
 It includes presentations on a broad range of topics showcasing their career expertise and SWE legacy.

 This specialized content focuses on ways to gain men as allies as well as content that

 encourages men to be allies.
 It features allies who will share insights on their proven records